 After an extended closure for renovation, the Hong Kong Space Museum has re-opened to the public.
 The egg-shaped dome has been one of the most recognised landmarks on the Tsim Sha Tsui waterfront since it opened in 1980.
 It has a planetarium and an Omnimax theatre where it screens films.
 There’s also a replica of a space shuttle nose and cockpit.
 Regular extension activities are hosted throughout the year.

-The Hong Kong Museum of Art will be opening its doors in November 2019 after a massive makeover.
+The Hong Kong Museum of Art reopened its doors in November 2019 after a massive makeover.
 Situated on the Tsim Sha Tsui waterfront, and with an impressive glass façade, the museum has increased its size by 40 percent, with five new galleries.
+Housing one of the largest collections of Chinese art and antiquities in the world, it has a section dedicated to Hong Kong art, and a calligraphy collection.

 Looking for more things to do in Hong Kong?
 Check out some top Hong Kong beaches!